Pets are the new grandchildren

 Even though our family is always close and routinely in each other’s lives, we still took precautions.
 Our buffet style serving was spread out indoors across 3 rooms to prevent a line from forming and to keep each other’s potluck food from co-mingling.
 Instead of crowding around the dining room table, we ate on trays that we carried outside to temporary tables spaced out in the yard.

-With son Jack in town and not knowing when we’d see him and his new girlfriend again, we took advantage of the time together and had a marathon weekend.
-Our family built bonfires, toured new developments in the City of Little Rock by car, visited with grandparents, spent a day in the country on four wheelers, watched Razorback basketball, and played Mexican train dominos.
+With son Jack in town and not knowing whence we’d see him and his new girlfriend again, we took advantage of the time together and had a marathon weekend.
+Our family built bonfires, toured by car new developments in the City of Little Rock, visited with grandparents, spent a day in the country on four wheelers, watched Razorback basketball, and played Mexican train dominos.

 The dishwasher ran 3 times a day for 3 days straight.
 Dogs ate scraps of table food and socialized with each other and humans alike, all while my cat hid upstairs on the bathroom floor.